MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Materials and methods

-The core idea of \texttt{MIBoost} conceptually simple: although separate gradient boosting algorithms are run on each of the $M$ imputed datasets, base‑learner selection at each iteration is based on the \textbf{aggregated loss} across these datasets.
-This enforces a uniform selection and updating mechanism, while gradient computation and predictor updates remain dataset‑specific.
-The final model is obtained by averaging the fitted base‑learner functions across imputations, yielding a single combined predictor. \\
+The core idea of \texttt{MIBoost} is that although separate gradient boosting algorithms are run on each of the $M$ imputed datasets, base-learner selection at each iteration is based on the \textbf{aggregated loss}, i.e., the sum of the losses across all datasets.
+This enforces a uniform selection mechanism for base-learners, while gradient computation and coefficient updates remain dataset-specific.
+The final model is obtained by averaging the fitted additive predictors across the imputed datasets, yielding a single combined predictor.

 \Algorithm~\ref{alg:MIBoost} provides a mathematical formulation of our procedure.
-Superscripts $(m)$ and $[t]$ denote the imputation index ($m = 1,\dots,M$) and boosting iteration ($t = 1,\dots,t_{\mathrm{stop}}$), respectively, where $(m)$ indicates that the corresponding quantity is computed on the $m$‑th imputed dataset.
-Each imputed dataset \(m\) maintains its own additive predictor $\hat{\boldsymbol{\eta}}^{(m)[t]}$, initialized with either the mean of $\mathbf{y}^{(m)}$ or zero.
-The procedure consists of four steps: \\
+We assume that \(M\) imputed datasets are available, each consisting of covariates that have been centered component-wise using, for each covariate, a common mean across all imputations rather than imputation-specific means (see Algorithm~\ref{alg:MIBoostCV} for the exact centering scheme), and a common outcome vector \(\boldsymbol{y}\).
+Superscripts $(m)$ and $[t]$ denote the imputation index ($m = 1,\dots,M$) and the boosting iteration ($t = 1,\dots,t_{\mathrm{stop}}$), respectively, where $(m)$ indicates that the corresponding quantity is computed on the $m$-th imputed dataset.
+Observations with a missing outcome $y_i$ are assumed to have been excluded prior to imputation, so that \(\boldsymbol{y}\) does not depend on $m$.
+Each imputed dataset $m$ maintains its own additive predictor $\hat{\eta}^{(m)[t]}$, initialized with either the mean of \(\boldsymbol{y}\) or zero.
+The procedure consists of four steps:

 \hrule

 \begin{enumerate} {\textbf{(\theenumi)}}